elight/fdd/slides.md

 # Stretch out with your *feelings*
 }}} images/feelings.jpg
 !NOTES
-* Who do you serve?
+* Why are you a developer?
-* All serve somebody..
 * What do you love?
 * What makes you want to live?